 Unless you’re an installer yourself, this list probably doesn’t mean much to you, so I am about to give you a brief overview of each of these steps.
 It’s important to note that this is not a guide on how to install a remote starter yourself.
 You should always have your Compustar products installed by a professional.
 This article is meant to give you a bit of insight into what the installer does with your vehicle and how long it will take.

 This step is very important because it can cut down on the time spent under the dash and eliminate potential errors.
-Basically, during bench prep the installer will decide where in the vehicle the system, pinpoint which wire they need, trim wires, and remove any wires they do not need for this particular install.
+Basically, during bench prep the installer will decide where in the vehicle the system is, pinpoint which wire they need, trim wires, and remove any wires they do not need for this particular install.
 A good example of wires an installer might remove would be the trunk wire for a vehicle, like a truck, that doesn’t have a trunk.

 This could be anything from simply removing the paneling covering the area in which the system will be installed, to removing one of the seats from the vehicle.
 One of the most important things the installer will do during this step is disconnect the battery.